MarkHoeber/tools-tech-syllabus/source/github.rst

 ###############

 GitHub is a free online service that we will use to manage content.
-More and more companies are using GitHub, or similar services, today.
+More and more companies are using GitHub, or similar services (such as BitBucket), today.

-We will use GitHub for most of the exercises in this course, so it is critical to go through all the readings and videos in this lesson.
+We will use GitHub for most of the assignments in this course, so it is critical to go through all the readings and videos in this lesson.

 Goals